DataLearner-org/DataLearner.org/docs/python/venv.md

 !!! note

-    Note that we could use venv for multiple projects like the way we set up in "[I. venv for project](#i-venv-for-project)", and this is not smart because we have to remember venv's path, the venv will also not be included in VSCode or Jupyter Notebook's environment list.
+    Note that we could use venv for multiple projects like the way we set up in "[I. venv for a project](#i-venv-for-a-project)", and this is not smart because we have to remember venv's path, the venv will also not be included in VSCode or Jupyter Notebook's environment list.

 ## III.
 Conda/miniforge's base environment